iguridi/birthday_bot/README.md

 # birthday_bot
-Telegram bot to remid yourself of the birthdays stored on your contacts
+Telegram bot to remind yourself of the birthdays stored on your contacts